malmgrenola/feed-us/README.md

 - As a user, I would like to send my shopping list as an email to my fellow, so I dont have todo all shopping myself.
 - ...

-### Wireframes

-This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
-These files should themselves either be included as a pdf file in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.

-### Navigation
+### Navigation & Wireframes

 The website contains a clear navigation on every page.
 The site is based on a navigational hierarchical tree structure.
 Navigation bar is responsive and will fold down to a burger menu when it wont fit the size.

-- Whats for dinner page
-- Browse meals page
+- [Entry page](wireframes/index.png) that suggests dish and is also the [search dish result page](wireframes/search-results.png)
+- [Weekly schedule Page](wireframes/week.png) showing the dishes selected for each day.
+- [Favourites Page](wireframes/favourites.png) showing the current favourite dishes.
-- Shoppinglist page, with email possabillity
+- [Shopping list Page](wireframes/list.png) showing the current shopping list with email possabillity

 ### Data storage